Best Value Faucets

 Our 2021 survey of the origin of Delta faucets found that while the number of faucets made in China was increasing, most Delta faucets were still made in the U.S.

 The tipping point, however, evidently occurred sometime in 2022.
-In our 2023 survey, we found that 58% of Delta faucets were made in China and only 48% in the U.S.
+In our 2023 survey, we found nearly 60% of Delta faucets were made in China.

 Delta design is North American with its flowing, transitioning curves as opposed to the industrial angularity of most European design.